mlrun/katacoda-scenarios/00-tutorial/1-mlrun-basics/install.md

 `export MLRUN_ENV_FILE=/root/editor/local.env`{{execute T1}}

-> Note: in local runtime environment we cannot build and run containers, to use a remote service with UI and
+> Note: in local runtime environment we cannot build and run containers, to use a remote service with
-> extended capabilities edit and use `remote.env`.
+> extended capabilities edit and use the `remote.env` instead.